 What better base for all that Appalachian hiking and whiskey tasting than a treehouse in Tennessee?
 Like a bona fide pioneer, you'll have a pad up with the hickories and maples of the Smokies.
-But it won't all be rustic – luxurious cabins and treetop lodges boast all sorts of alluring extras.
-Read on if that sounds like your sort of TN escape.
+But it won't all be rustic—luxurious cabins and treetop lodges boast all sorts of alluring extras.
+Read on if that sounds like your sort of Tennessee escape.

-Finding treehouse rentals in Tennessee in the Smokies
+Finding treehouse rentals in Tennessee near the Smokies

-In a whirlwind of potent moonshine and whiskey, of bluegrass-stomping bars and mountain roller coasters, this one steps forth from the Smokies in energetic and boisterous style.
-Families are sure to love its arcades and carousels, but there's oodles for solo adventurers, too – most notably the vast national park that sits right next door.
+In a whirlwind of potent moonshine and whiskey, of bluegrass-stomping bars and mountain roller coasters, this area steps forth from the Smokies in energetic and boisterous style.
+Families are sure to love its arcades and carousels, but there are oodles of things to do for solo adventurers, too—most notably, the vast national park that sits right next door.
 Treehouses here are a ticket to all the above, and more.

-Knoxville – to balance the city and the hills
+Knoxville rentals balance the city and the hills

 Knoxville is the closest major city to the eastern reaches of Great Smoky Mountains National Park.
-That makes it a doozy for travelers who want to hike Appalachian walking paths but also want to unravel tales of Civil War battles, and munch on hearty brunches in Americana diners.
+That makes it perfect for travelers who want to hike Appalachian walking paths but also want to unravel tales of Civil War battles and munch on hearty brunches in Americana diners.
 Look for treehouse rentals to the south of town for the best range.

 To be truly encompassed by the Great Smoky Mountains, the I-40 town of Hartford is a good bet.
 It's inside the boundaries of the national park, so any treehouses you uncover nearby are going to be the closest you can get to the trailheads and rivers.
-Activity wise, it's endless.
-Adrenaline glands are sure to pump, though, with white-water rafting, zip lining, gorge walking, and more.
+Activity- wise, options are endless.
+Adrenaline glands are sure to pump with whitewater rafting, zip lining, gorge walking, and more.

 Around charming Chattanooga

-Not too far from the Smokies, the border with the Peach State, or the wiggling Tennessee River, Chattanooga has an enviable location on the south side of TN.
+Not too far from the Smokies, the border with the Peach State, and the wiggling Tennessee River, Chattanooga has an enviable location on the south side of Tennessee.
 Its treehouses can also get you near the hulking dome of Lookout Mountain, where you can tread in the footsteps of Civil War soldiers and generals.

 Jamestown and the Big South Fork

-The northern edges of TN are given over to parks like the Big South Fork.
+The northern edges of Tennessee are given over to parks like the Big South Fork.
 The river itself is the centerpiece, with high bluffs on both sides where you could discover treehouses overlooking the gurgling rapids and waterfalls.
-Around that is a potpourri of carved rock arches and natural bridges – no wonder it's a mecca for climbers.
+Around that is a potpourri of carved rock arches and natural bridges—no wonder it's a mecca for climbers.

 You don't have to venture for miles and miles outside of Nashville to find dashes of charming Tennessee woodlands and wiggling lakes.
-Towns like Sparta – under two hours' drive from the big city – and Monteagle – the same – are testimony to that.
+Towns like Sparta—less than a 2-hour drive from the big city—and Monteagle – the same—are a testimony to that.
 They both come with forested valleys dotted with beeches and pines, along with a collection of luxurious cabins and trunk-top huts.

 Types of treehouses in Tennessee

-Tennessee's treehouses are a doozy for all sorts of travelers.
-Hikers with their hearts set on the Appalachian valleys will find loads, but so will luxury lovers, and intrepid folk after caving and rafting in the great outdoors.
+Tennessee's treehouses are perfect for all sorts of travelers.
+Hikers with their hearts set on the Appalachian valleys will find many, as will lovers of luxury and intrepid folk looking for caving and rafting in the great outdoors.